Jacopo d'Angelo: Early Greek studies in Europe

-Although, d’Angelo was one of the first humanists to study Greek and to attempt to translate Greek texts it was not done in a vacuum.
+Although d’Angelo was one of the first humanists to study Greek and to attempt to translate Greek texts, it was not done in a vacuum.
 There are many myths about the study of Greek during the period.
 First was that after the fall of Rome no one was able to access knowledge of Greek, and the other was that Greek came to Western Europe after the fall of Constantinople.
 The fresh perspective that humanist brought to the study of Greek was the desire to read these texts for their own sake.
 Early Greek studies in the Middle Ages can be traced to the court of Charlemagne during the 8th century.
-At the Papal Curia, there were Greek manuscripts and men able to read them, as well as large parts of Sicily and Southern Europe were Greek speaking.
+At the Papal Curia, there were Greek manuscripts and men able to read them, as well as large parts of Sicily and Southern Europe that were Greek-speaking.
 Graeco-Sicilian scholars were responsible for translating many ancient Greek authors.
 The Council of Vienne in 1312 also commissioned teaching of Greek in the church, among other languages.
 Even places as far west as England had a history of Greek studies.
 Oxford established an official position for teaching Greek around the year 1320, although Greek studies can be traced even further back to Robert Grosseteste, a bishop of Lincoln in the early 13th century.
 He was responsible for translating some of the works of Aristotle.
 This shows that d’Angelo and other Greek humanists of his time were not embarking on something new, but rather building on a tradition that stretches back throughout the Middle Ages—albeit a tradition carried out intermittently, slightly suppressed in the 11th century, only to be revived in the 12th century.